-Implementation of all recommendations to give effect to te Tiriti o Waitangi and UNDRIP and be co-designed with communities
+Design and implementation of all recommendations to give effect to te Tiriti o Waitangi and UNDRIP and be co-designed with communities

 Recommendation Lead or co-ordinating entity/ies Timeframe 126.
-Partner with hapū, iwi and Māori to give effect to te Tiriti o Waitangi and the United Nations Declaration on the Rights of Indigenous Peoples All entities responsible for implementing recommendations Start immediately 127.
-Implementation of recommendations co-designed and evaluated with communities All entities responsible for implementing recommendations Start immediately
+Partner with iwi to give effect to te Tiriti o Waitangi and the United Nations Declaration on the Rights of Indigenous Peoples All entities responsible for implementing Recommendations Start immediately 127.
+Implementation of Recommendations co-designed and evaluated with communities.
+All entities responsible for implementing Recommendations Start immediately

-Public awareness and training to prevent abuse and neglect, and address prejudice and discrimination
+Public awareness, training and education programmes to identify and prevent abuse and neglect, and address prejudice and discrimination

-Recommendation Lead or co-ordinating entity/ies Timeframe 128.
-Public awareness, training and education programmes cover preventing abuse and neglect, and address prejudice and discrimination All entities responsible for implementing public awareness, training or education programme recommendations Start immediately
+Recomme Lead or co-ordinating entity/ies Timeframe education ( eness, training and programmes cover abuse and neglect All entities responsible for implementing public awareness, training or education programme Recommendations Start immediately

-New entity appointments to reflect diversity, survivor experience, and give effect to te Tiriti o Waitangi
+New entity appointments to reflect diversity, survivor experience and expertise and give effect to te Tiriti o Waitangi